E. T. Pollock: United States Naval Observatory

 Immediately on leaving Samoa, Pollock was appointed superintendent of the United States Naval Observatory in Washington, D.C., replacing outgoing Rear Admiral William D. MacDougal.

 On August 22, 1924, Mars came within 34630000 mi of Earth.
-The US Naval Observatory made no formal observations of the planet, but Pollock and the son of astronomer Asaph Hall ceremonially re-enacted Hall's 1877 discoveries of the moons Phobos and Deimos with his original 17 in telescope.
+The U.S. Naval Observatory made no formal observations of the planet, but Pollock and the son of astronomer Asaph Hall ceremonially re-enacted Hall's 1877 discoveries of the moons Phobos and Deimos with his original 17 in telescope.
 They also made observations to calculate the masses of the two moons.

 On January 24, 1925, Pollock commanded the dirigible USS Los Angeles on a flight from Lakehurst, New Jersey, to photograph a solar eclipse from an altitude of 8000 ft.
 This was the first time an eclipse had been photographed from the air.

 After retirement

 Pollock retired from service in 1927 and was replaced as superintendent by Captain Charles F. Freeman.
 In 1930, Pollock and his wife purchased a summer home in Jamestown, Rhode Island, while continuing to maintain their main residence in Washington, D.C.
 In 1932, he was made a director of the Jamestown Historical Society.
 He also became interested in genealogy and published several works on his family's history through the 1930s.
 He died on June 4, 1943, after a long illness and was buried in Arlington National Cemetery on June 7, 1943.